hn303/CamLandEc-RM03/supervision1-exercises.md

 ### Vector Data (30 mins)
 - How to import shapefile into QGIS?
-- How to activate a layer
+- How to activate a layer?

 1. Download `Cambridge District Wards` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/wardselectoral-divisions/resource/a5da0436-1142-48a9-8d82-d070fae138aa) and save zip file into your working directory.
 2. Import shapefile into your project:  Locate this file at your working directory through `Browser Panel` and hold the left mouse and drag the `Wards_December_2015_Generalised_Clipped_Boundaries_in_Great_Britain.shp` into the map window.
 Or, you can add vector file through data source manager.